tc39-transfer/proposal-random-functions/README.md

 shuffle( array )      | perform an in-place random shuffle of the array                                          |
 asShuffled( array )   | return a copy of the the provided array with the elements randomly shuffled              |

-There might also be a good case to include a method for generating normal distributions.
+There might also be a good case to include a method for generating [Normal Distributions](https://en.wikipedia.org/wiki/Normal_distribution).

 ## Interaction With Other Proposals